cncf/toc/process/graduation-proposal-template.md

    (in plain English) how the project is self-governed and community driven):
    * ???

+1. If there are any votes taken (outside of PR reviews), please describe why they occur and provide URLs that document the processes:
+   * ???

 1. Describe how the project is aligned with the
    [CNCF principles](https://github.com/cncf/toc/blob/main/PRINCIPLES.md):
    * ???

+1. Maintainer and emeritus process:
-1. URLs to maintainer and emeritus processes (The processes should cover the full maintainer lifecycle including onboarding, offboarding and emeritus criteria.
+   * URLs to the processes (the processes should cover the full maintainer lifecycle including onboarding, offboarding and emeritus criteria.
 This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus maintainers):
+     * ???
+   * Summary of maintainer eligibility requirements (can copy from GOVERNANCE.md):
+     * ???
+   * Summary of criteria for maintainer removal (can copy from GOVENANCE.md):
      * ???

 1. Change and issue processes:
    * URL to issues: